-- FHWA has updated their guidance for obtaining FHWA approval for di minimis use and Temporary Occupancy for CE level projects.
+- FHWA has updated their guidance for obtaining FHWA approval for de minimis use and Temporary Occupancy for CE level projects.
 A process flow chart and forms are available on the Section 4(f) web page.
+(August 2014)

-Analyzing Impacts -- After a project receives design funding, the project record is exported from Project Summary (ERS) into the Environmental Classification Summary/SEPA Checklist database.
+Analyzing and Documenting Impacts -- After a project receives design funding, the project record is exported from Project Summary (ERS) into the Environmental Classification Summary/SEPA Checklist database (ECS).

 - As design issues are resolved, pertinent information is entered into the appropriate blanks in the Environmental Consideration section of the ECS database.

 - Environmental documentation for CE level projects is accomplished in the ERS/ECS database.
 The signed ECS Report and supporting documentation, if any, serves as the environmental document for CE level projects.

 - The Help index provides guidance for how to answer the questions in the database.

 - Contact your REC for access to the ECS/SEPA Checklist database.

 - Small projects that take place entirely within the existing ROW may use the new short 'c' List Form (pdf 117 kb)

 - Consult with the Coast Guard if a Section 9 bridge permit is required to coordinate NEPA requirements.

 CEs may require re-evaluation (see EM Section 400.06) if: